-As you continue to evolve your digital advertising to infuse more automation into your strategies, we’re here to support your needs to help maximize your volume and return on investment (ROI) with minimal effort required.
+As you continue to evolve your digital advertising to infuse more automation into your strategies, we’re here to support your needs to help maximise your volume and return on investment (ROI) with minimal effort required.
 To help meet these needs, Microsoft Advertising has launched a solution within the Google Import tool to simplify duplicating your efforts across platforms when using Google Ad’s Performance Max campaigns.

-Leading into the holiday season, we prioritized building the import solution for your Performance Max campaigns that use a Merchant Center.
+Leading into the holiday season, we prioritised building the import solution for your Performance Max campaigns that use a Merchant Center.
 These campaigns will be imported as Smart Shopping Campaigns and Local Inventory Ads.

 We’ve also started a pilot solution for importing your other Performance Max campaigns that aren’t using the Merchant Center, starting with an experience that will import these campaigns as Search campaigns and create Dynamic Search Ads (DSA).
 We’ll continue to progress in these import developments and explore other ad formats later.
 Stay tuned to our monthly product roundup blogs for more information.

 Details and best practices of the Performance Max Import for campaigns using the Merchant Center